 Is it OK for licensed clinicians to go over state lines for a few clients/patients?
 What if the treatment is just for a few sessions?
 What if the client/patient is just visiting out-of-state family for a few days?

-Onlookers scratch their heads and wonder why professionals simply can’t practice anywhere with their licenses.
+Onlookers scratch their heads and wonder why licensed professionals simply can’t practice everywhere with their professional licenses.
 The disconcerting fact is that an act of Congress would be needed to override our current state-based system for health care professionals to practice nationally.
 (Given the current political climate, such an act is not likely.)

 This article will outline the basics related to interjurisdictional practice (practicing over state and international borders) before answering the question of whether it is legal to practice over state lines.

 Licensing laws in the United States have traditionally been based on the authority of individual states.
 They frequently defined the scope of practice for their discipline differently.
 They then regulated how professionals could qualify for professional practice based on specific requirements for training, reporting, and documentation.
 Licensing laws for most healthcare disciplines were not only written differently across states but being written in the 1950s.
 They often still reflect the world prior to the dramatic rise of interstate travel or the rapid advancement of communication technologies.
 The primary concern of regulators was the protection of their citizens.

 State licensing boards faced local issues with keeping “bad apples” out of practice in their states.
 Now, with the advent of technology, states have even more reason to be concerned that a “bad apple” will harm their citizens.
 In fact, with a few simple clicks of a mouse, a “bad apple” from anywhere on the planet may:

 - Practice outside the accepted and legally defined scope of their respective specialties

 - Provide services for which they are ill-trained or in which they cannot exhibit clinical competence

 - Give their respective professions a bad reputation